Xarray’s Data structures#

 and has a size of53

 .
-Because we will access the dimensions by name, the order doesn’t matter.an unordered list of coordinates or dimensions with coordinates with one item per line.
+Because we will access the dimensions by name, the order doesn’t matter.Coordinates: an unordered list of coordinates or dimensions with coordinates with one item per line.
 Each item has a name, one or more dimensions in parentheses, a dtype and a preview of the values.
-Also, if it is a dimension coordinate, it will be marked with a
+Also, if it is a dimension coordinate, it will be printed in bold font. dimensions without coordinates appear in plain font (there are none in this example, but you might imagine a ‘mask’ coordinate that has a value assigned at every point).

 Compare that with the string representation, which is very similar except the dimensions are given a *